atrium-ui/atrium/README.md

 ## Publishing packages

-New versions should always be created from the **develop** branch.

 To create a new version of a package, run `task version` and follow the instructions of the cli.

-After the changes done by the cli are committed and pushed, the CI will automatically publish the package(s).
+After the changes done by the cli are committed and pushed, the CI will automatically publish the package(s) when merged into main.

 When develop is merged into the **main** branch, the docs will be automatically built and deployed to pages.